Do I Have A Plumbing Leak?

 After locating the faulty supply line, turn off the appliance and shut off the valve before calling a plumber.

-Apart from the abovementioned points, a few common signs are associated with leaking pipes.
+Apart from the abovementioned points, a few common signs are associated with the leaking pipe.

-Continuous leakages from behind the drywall soak even the external wall, changing the wall colour to yellow or brown.
+Continuous leakages from behind the drywall soak, even the external wall, change the wall colour to yellow or brown.

 At times, you can hear water travelling through the walls, and in much the same way, you can identify a leak when there’s a constant dripping sound.